OpenModelDB/open-model-database/docs/faq.md

 ## What is a model?

 "Model" is a generic term referring to a Machine Learning Model.
-On this site, it refers to the file you would download and use inside a supported program.
+On this site, it refers to the file you would download and use in a supported program (refer to the "Maintained Programs" section below for examples).
 Elsewhere, it can refer to the model's architecture, the weights, or all of the above.

+You may have also heard models been called "checkpoints" before, as that is both a term used to describe checkpoints of a model's training process as well as the file type used by software that uses pytorch-lightning internally.
+Another term you may have come across is "pretrained model" which simply refers to a model that has already been trained, rather than giving you just the architecture and having you train it yourself.

+On OpenModelDB, we distribute `.pth` (PyTorch), `.onnx` (ONNX), and `.bin`/`.param` (NCNN) pretrained model files.

 ## What is upscaling?